uofuseismo/rtseis/README.md

     cd rtseis
     doxygen Doxyfile

 Finally, open the documentation with a web browser.
 This should provide build examples and usage instructions.
+For GCC users, an always valid build example is in .circleci/config.yml.